-If you are anything like me, you spend your evening Ubëring your kids to sports practice and most of your weekends on the sidelines.
-I know a lot of parents who pick up a camera just so that they can capture their kids doing the activities that they dedicate themselves too.
-So, with this in mind, I’ve come up with five kids sports photography tips to help you get the best images/memories.
+If you are anything like me, you spend your evening Ubëring your kids to sports practice and most of your weekends on the sidelines and spend a lot of time looking for the best equipment and kit for them, (click this link for examples).
+I know a lot of parents who pick up a camera just so that they can capture their kids doing the activities that they dedicate themselves to.
+So, with this in mind, I’ve come up with five kids’ sports photography tips to help you get the best images/memories.
 Most of these tips are applicable to all photography, but I will explain how it applies to sports photography to help you along your way.
 You will quickly realize that soccer is our family’s sport of choice, but again, these tips will work with all sports!

 #1 Burst Mode

 When it comes to portraits, I’m not a fan.
 But Burst Mode on your camera is perfect for sports photography.
 I look for a moment that I think will create a cool image, I compose my shot, and I hold that shutter button down.
-When I upload my images, I go through the series and pick the best over all image (usually the height of the action) to edit and keep as my final image.
+When I upload my images, I go through the series and pick the best overall image (usually the height of the action) to edit and keep as my final image.
+There are chances that some of the images have turned out to be blurry, but that can be fixed with editing tools such as the ones provided by Topaz Labs.
 It allows me to have multiple options and shoot very fast.

 #2 Look for the Light